biodiversitycellatlas/bca_preprocessing/README.md

 This nextflow pipeline is designed to pre-process single-cell and single-nucleus RNA-seq data.
 It accepts FASTQ files from multiple sequencing platforms, at the moment being:
 - Parse Biosciences
 - BD Rhapsody
+- 10x Genomics
 - OAK-seq
-- 10x Genomics
+- Ultima Genomics
 - sci-RNA-seq3
 - and others, when providing a [seqspec](https://github.com/pachterlab/seqspec) file

 Depending on the chosen sequencing technique, it handles the processing of the FASTQ files accordingly.
-For an in-depth explenation of the different steps for each of the sequencing methods, you can read [this page](subworkflows/README.md).
 Whenever possible, we compared our results to a commercial pre-processing pipeline for that sequencing technique.
 For example, comparing our Parse Biosciences results to the official split-pipe pipeline from Parse Biosciences.
-While we cannot provide this commercial software directly, you can install it yourself (e.g. by following [these instructions](assets/README.md)), and provide a path where the installation is located in the configuration file.
+While we cannot provide this commercial software directly, you can install it yourself (e.g. by following [these instructions](subworkflows/README.md)), and provide a path where the installation is located in the configuration file.
 This way, it will be executed alongside of the BCA pre-processing pipeline.

 The pipeline will produce the following output files:
 - Raw & Filtered count matrices (intronic, exonic & full gene) from Mapping step​
 - Filtered count matrices (h5 files) ​from Filtering step​
+- HTML summary dashboard
-- Summary report (MultiQC) & Mapping statistics table
+- MultiQC report

 ![pipeline](/img/Preprocs_Pipeline.png)